The point

 Anyway here’s the working blurb:

-Group was first used in a math sense by 20-year old Évariste Galois “the night before he was killed in a stupid duel.”
-Groups are collections of things — numbers, shapes, sounds — that meet a few crucial conditions.
+Groups were invented by Évariste Galois “the night before he was killed in a stupid duel.”
+At 20.
+Groups are collections of things that meet a few crucial conditions.
 They can be finite or infinite.
-(Infinite, or Lie (LEE) groups, are a big part of quantum mechanics.)
 You can transform groups and see what changes.
-But what’s more interesting is what doesn’t (the invariants).
-The monster is a very very* big group!
+But what’s more interesting is what doesn’t!
+(The invariants).
+Lie (“LEE”) groups are a big part of quantum mechanics.
+In The Group Concept, Cassius Keyser wonders if the mind is a group.
+The monster is a very big group!*

 Let’s hydraulic press this all into one blurb!